nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/stack_configuration.rst

      - Enable or disable Wi-Fi Protected Access (WPA™) supplicant
      - Memory savings
      - This specifies the inclusion of the WPA supplicant module.
-       Disabling this flag restricts the nRF70 Series driver's functionality to STA scan only.
+       Disabling this flag restricts the nRF Wi-Fi driver's functionality to STA scan only.
    * - :kconfig:option:`CONFIG_NRF700X_AP_MODE`
      - ``y`` or ``n``
      - Enable or disable Access Point (AP) mode
      - Memory savings
      - This specifies the inclusion of the AP mode module.
-       Disabling this flag restricts the nRF70 Series driver's functionality to :term:`Station mode (STA)` only.
+       Disabling this flag restricts the nRF Wi-Fi driver's functionality to :term:`Station mode (STA)` only.
    * - :kconfig:option:`CONFIG_NRF700X_P2P_MODE`
      - ``y`` or ``n``
      - Enable or disable Wi-Fi direct mode
      - Memory Savings
      - This specifies the inclusion of the P2P mode module.
-       Disabling this flag restricts the nRF70 Series driver's functionality to STA or AP mode only.
+       Disabling this flag restricts the nRF Wi-Fi driver's functionality to STA or AP mode only.
    * - :kconfig:option:`CONFIG_NRF700X_MAX_TX_TOKENS`
      - ``5``, ``10``, ``11``, ``12``
      - Maximum number of TX tokens.